 The 16/8 method seems to be the easiest to remember and stick to.
 Chances are, you might be eating when you’re not totally hungry.
 Fasting will help you listen to your body and be a way to restart yourself when you fall off the wagon.
 [1, 2, 3]

-If you’re doing intermittent fasting after having a cheat day, try to limit what you eat to just one meal a day, which of course should be a keto-friendly meal.
+If you’re doing intermittent fasting after having a cheat day, try to limit what you eat to just keto-friendly meal a day.
 Restricting your carbs even more will help you jump back into ketosis even quicker.

 The goal with intermittent fasting is for your calorie intake to be lower.
 Think of it as compensating for your binge day.

 With fasting and some light exercise, you can most likely get back into ketosis 12-16 hours after your cheat meal, assuming you’ve been on the keto diet for at least a month.
 If you’re newer to the diet, it could take longer.

 Consider Supplements for Support

 These are a supplemental form of the ketones your body naturally produces and also come with their own set of health benefits.
 You can take a small serving of exogenous ketones in powder form or in pill form.

 Keep in mind that after a cheat day, it’s best to start with intermittent fasting paired with light exercise before jumping right into exogenous ketones.

 This is because you’re body will always choose glucose over ketones.
 So if there’s still a high level of glucose left over from your cheat day, exogenous ketones won’t help.

 In a scientific study, exogenous ketone supplements were given to samples of rats.
 The hypothesis was that orally administering the supplements would produce sustained nutritional ketosis without carbohydrate restriction.